HMR is a research project about Computer Science History.

 G.A.
 Cignoni, L. Cappellini, T. Mongelli, "Games, from Engaging to Understanding: a Perspective from

-a Museum of Computing Machinery", to appear in the proc. of 14th International Conference on Entertainment Computing,
+a Museum of Computing Machinery", proc. of 14th International Conference on Entertainment Computing,

 G.A.
 Cignoni, F. Gadducci, S. Paci, "A Virtual Experience on the Very First Italian Computer", in ACM Journal